-Each semester, middle and high school students who achieve excellent grades will be placed on the Principal's/ High Honor Roll and Honor Roll.
-To be placed on the Principal's/High Honor Roll, a student must have an 'A' average (a 4.0 GPA) with no grade lower than an 'A'.
-To be placed on the Honor Roll, a student must have an 'A' average (a 3.7 GPA) with no grade lower than a 'B'.
+Each semester, middle and high school students who achieve excellent grades will be placed on the Principal's/High Honor Roll and Honor Roll.
+To be placed on the Principal's/High Honor Roll, a student must have an 'A' average (a 3.8 semester GPA) with no grade lower than an 'A'.
+To be placed on the Honor Roll, a student must have an 'A' average (a 3.6 semester GPA) with no grade lower than a 'C'.